Catalogue description Chancery and Supreme Court of Judicature: Close Rolls

 Arrangement: |

 Close rolls were made up by the regnal year.
 Within it, parts were created to make roughly uniform sized rolls.
 Being concerned with administration, they were originally almost chronological, and even much later the earliest instrument is generally near the beginning of a roll.
 However, it became customary to save portions of rolls for particular subjects, such as writs of aid for purveyors.
-From the reign of Elizabeth I, the close rolls were divided into four, on a geographical basis, the B, Y, E and N divisions.
-The origins of this were probably related to the division of fees.
+From 1680 until mid 1842, the close rolls were divided into four geographic divisions: B, Y, E, and N. The origins of this were probably related to the division of fees.
 The divisions were:

 Related material: |